Matsdj/matsdj-shattered-pixel-dungeon/README.md

 Wands that doen't feel strong to use to me:
 	Wand of lightning (Enemies build up charge and get paralized at max charge) Wand of Disintegration (Damage buff)
+Wand of frost should freeze if the enemy is chilled

 ##Enemies
 Make enemies more different: